 Students will engage in the mechanical principles utilized in animal and plant production systems.
 They will learn electrical theory, design, wiring, hydraulic and pneumatic theory, along with metallurgy in relation to hot and cold metals.
 Students will apply knowledge of sheet metal fabrication applicable to the agricultural industry along with identifying, diagnosing, and maintaining small air-cooled engines.
 Throughout the course, students will learn critical components of site and personal safety as well as communication and leadership skills.

-Grades 10,11,12 CTE LIVESTOCK SELECTION, All year 1.25 credit elective NUTRITION AND MANAGEMENT (658)
+Grades 10,11,12 CTE LIVESTOCK SELECTION, NUTRITION AND MANAGEMENT (658)